google-site-verification=s2eqJZDEEo9JC2KK-aHLHWshhzYkmbu0p7JnNiTFBCM

 🪷So much empowered truth.

-But it often stays in the realm of knowledge - analysis — service to others.
+But it often stays in the realm of knowledge,

 Without embodiment, insight doesn’t become lived freedom.